aleksandrgould/data-analyst-repo/README.md

 # Task

-Analyzed trending videos on YouTube, created a Tableau dashboard according to technical requirements
+Analyzed trending videos on YouTube for an ad agency, created a Tableau dashboard according to technical requirements
 and prepared a brief presentation containing a report

 # Libraries